serg-troy/unit_tests_mocha_template/README.md

 Note: To run Mocha, we need Node.js v4 or newer.
 `—- global` helps to install the Mocha on computer at global level which helps to run mocha test through command line.
 `—- save-dev` helps to add the mocha as dependency in package.json file for that particular project.

+### _2.2 Chai_
+Chai is BDD/TDD assertion library that can be paired with any javascript testing framework.
+Assertion with Chai provides natural language assertions, expressive and readable style.
+Installation: (Run the below commands in terminal or cmd)
+`npm install --save-dev chai`

 * ### [Functions](index.js)
 * ### [Unit Tests](test)